stacknerd/ioBroker.msghub/docs/plugins/IngestIoBrokerStates.md

 Resolution behavior:

-- `thr.resetOnNormal` (boolean): when the value returns to normal, mark the message as resolved/expired
+- `msg.resetOnNormal` (boolean): when the value returns to normal, mark the message as resolved/expired

 **Intended behavior**